kadena-io/kadena-evm-sandbox/README.md

 If you want to experiment with using the Chainweb EVM development network with other Hardhat projects, you must configure the Hardhat project to connect to the Chainweb EVM development network.
 You must also configure the Hardhat project to include account information—addresses and balances—for all available accounts.
-In the `kadena-evm-sandbox` directory, the `solidity` directory provides an example of a simple Hardhat project with a Hardhat configuration file, Solidity smart contract, and a test file.
+In the `kadena-evm-sandbox` directory, the `solidity` directory provides an example of a simple Hardhat project with a Hardhat configuration file, Solidity smart contract, and test files.
+This project als has the `@kadena/hardhat-chainweb` and `@kadena/hardhat-kadena-create2` Harhat V2 plugins configured.
+The `@kadena/hardhat-chainweb` simulates Kadena Chainweb EVM's multi-chain enivornment so that you can develop in Hardhat V2 and later deploy to testnet and mainnet, as usual.
+It also supports configuration for smart contract verification and for deploying to chains that would normally be configured as external networks in Hardhat.
+This local sandbox is configured to represent that.
+When available, the testnet configuration will be added.
+The `@kadena/hardhat-kadena-create2` provides functionality for deterministic deployment.
+This makes it easy to deploy a smart contract to all chains with the same address.

 The `solidity` project includes the following files to configure the Chainweb EVM development network: